 Comprehensive rescue diver training goes beyond rescue diving and rescue procedures as rescue divers will be trained in CPR, first aid, oxygen administration and other emergency life-saving situations that may occur in the water or around bodies of water like rivers, lakes and swimming pools.

-Rescue divers must also have the knowledge to deal with panicked people who may be drowning underwater or on land from a boating accident such as setting up radio communications between their dive team (if they are remote rescue divers) and air traffic controllers, medical responders etc so that proper coordinated rescue operations can take place quickly without wasting time when a victim is near death because of lack of oxygen in their lungs.
+Rescue divers must also have the knowledge to deal with panicked people who may be drowning underwater or on land from a boating accident such as setting up radio communications between their dive team and medical responders etc so that proper coordinated rescue operations can take place quickly without wasting time when a victim is near death because of lack of oxygen in their lungs.

 What training do they receive?